If you’ve been considering starting a painting business, but don’t know where to start, these tips should help you do it the right way.

 4. Materials used to market

 Marketing materials are the key to building your business and attracting your target audience.
-It can be simple marketing documents, such as a business card or a brochure, or maybe something more complex like a website or online marketing campaign.
+It can be simple marketing documents.
+For example, a business card or a brochure, or maybe something more complex like a website or online marketing campaign.

 Good marketing also means having good content.
 In this article, we will cover some of the content marketing strategies that you can use when starting out in your painting business.

 When starting out in any new business, it is important to market yourself and build a customer base.
-This involves finding a niche within your field of expertise and using marketing tactics to attract new customers and build brand awareness for yourself.
+This involves finding a niche within your field of expertise.
+Using marketing tactics to attract new customers and build brand awareness for yourself.